Generating functions of substitutions: Generating functions for one-sided words

 \begin{proposition} Let $w$ be a one-sided infinite word in the alphabet $\cA = \{a_1,\dots, a_k\}$.
 For a fixed $1\leq j\leq k$, suppose there is a polynomial $q(X)$ of degree $m$ and a constant $C\geq0$ such that

 If

 then

 and $b_n$ can only take a finite number of integer values.
-Moreover, $P_{a_j}(X)$ is rational or transcendental over $\QQ(X)$ if and only if $b_n$ are eventually periodic or not, respectively. \end{proposition} \begin{proof} First, let
+Moreover, $P_{a_j}(X)$ is rational (resp. transcendental) over $\QQ(X)$ if and only if $(b_n)$ is eventually periodic (resp. not eventually periodic). \end{proposition} \begin{proof} First, let

 Let $r(X) = q(X) - q(X - 1)$ which has degree $m-1$.
 As well, let $D = \max\{2C, |r(0) - p_j(0)|\}$.
 Then by the previous lemma we have that for $n\geq 0$

 Simply repeat this argument $m$ times to reach the first conclusion since the $\{b_n\}$ sequence of integers will be a constant away from a degree 0 polynomial, that is a constant.
 The last conclusion then follows from Proposition \ref{fact2}. \end{proof}